-Hi!
-Today’s Tutorials are about things you can do for your gadgets.
-Why pay tons of money for something when you can make it yourself?
+Now sure, you could buy most of these things at the store, but why pay tons of money for something when you can make it yourself?
 Right?
 Detailed instructions will show you how to build these cool projects!
-Check these 7 Interesting DIY Projects!

 1. Two-Toned Felt Gadget Cases!

 These two-toned felt gadget cases look absolutely amazing and they’re not hard to make either.
 All you need are some basic sewing skills and you can make a case for your smartphone, tablet, or any other gadget!

 - 2 18″ square pieces of wool felt in contrasting or coordinating colors

 - cotton thread to match the exterior felt

 - felt buttons (you can buy these or easily make a few yourself… or just use some fun buttons from your stash!)

 2. Earbud Holders

 Earbuds are great but those pesky wires always seem to find some way to tangle up and cause problems.
 The solution?
 A convenient holder made from a plastic card.
 Frugal and functional!

 - An expired plastic credit card or membership card.